-Michelle Carrera is a Puerto Rican vegan food justice activist.
+Michelle Carrera (she/her) is a Puerto Rican vegan food justice activist.
 She founded Chilis on Wheels in 2014, making veganism accessible to communities in need; and the Casa Vegana de la Comunidad in Puerto Rico in 2018, which also hosts a microsanctuary.
 She was co-founder of Latinos for Animal Protection in 2009 which served animal protection organizations in Latin America, and organized a Vegan Latinos in NYC Meetup which fundraised for Latin American vegan organizations from 2005-2007.
 She is a professional translator and ghost-writer and currently lives in Puerto Rico with her human unschooled child, rescued dog, and chicken companions.

-Rockwell “Rocky” Schwartz is an NYC-based rescuer, activist, and microsanctuary operator.
+Rockwell “Rocky” Schwartz (she/her) is an NYC-based rescuer, activist, and microsanctuary operator.
 She has worked at large farm sanctuaries since 2012 and she has helped rescue nearly 4,000 animals throughout the United States over the past four years, specializing in chickens.
 She believes strongly in the power of sanctuaries to save lives, fight speciesism, and make activists better advocates for other animals.
 Her own microsanctuary life began when two rescued chickens came to live in her college dorm room.
 Today, she lives in Brooklyn with her human partner and rescued dog, chicken, and fish companions.

-Rosemary Van Kleeck
+Roz Van Kleeck

 Justin Van Kleeck

-Co-founder & Interim Programs Coordinator
+Co-founder & Programs Coordinator

 Mary Britton Clouse